-Other ways to add receipts
+Other ways to get receipts into QuickBooks

-With the app on your phone
+Send with the app on your phone

-To scan a receipt, install the "QuickBooks Accounting: Invoicing and Expenses" app on your phone.
+To scan a receipt, install the "QuickBooks Online Accounting: Invoicing and Expenses" mobile app on your phone.
 Then, open the app and tap the menu button.
 Select the Receipt Camera, and snap a photo of your receipt.
 Once you do, it will automatically appear in the Receipts tab with any other receipts you've added.
 Use your computer to manage your receipts from there.